fagia/gitlab-playground/README.md

-# Tech Lunch | Session 1 | GitLab CI
+# GitLab CI/CD Playground

-A step-by-step guide to showcase GitLab CI/CD capabilities
+A step-by-step guide to play with GitLab CI/CD capabilities

 ## Prerequisites